dotlang/language/doc/RFE.md

 Y - Naming for namespace?

+N - Can we use `[1,2,3]` notation for other types too?
+If they suppose `set` then yes.
+Compiler generates calls to `set` for them.
+But this will be confusing.
+When I call a function with `[1,2,3]` what will be it's type?

+N - Can we reduce primitive data types? e.g. remove array and map from primitives and treat them like a non-primitive? possible defined in std and not core. bear in mind that everything is immutable.
+`let x: array[int] = [1,2,3]`
+then we need to remove `arr[0]` notation and possibly use `get` function. make code less readable. what about map? replace `map["A"]` notation with `get` function call. we no longer have `a[b]` notation. we use `a(...)` notation. replace `map("A")` notation with `get` function call. handle map literals in a general way. conditionals? we need to implement map in core. because inherently it uses conditionals. question is: How can people define their own custom maps?
+With cusom hash or bucketing. sha-1 or murmur or md5 or ... ?
+User can write his own data type like `CustomMap` and write appropriate functions.
+Will it support `myCustomMap("A")`? will it support map literals? `["A":1, "B": 2]`.
+Not needed very much.
+We can write custom casting functions.
+But we need to decide about `map("A")` and `array("A")` notation.
+They make code more readable.
+But their shortcut should not be special case.
+`var(a1,a2,...)` maps to `get(var, a1, a2, ...)`
+`var(a1, a2, ...)` maps to `var ~ get(_, a1, a2, ...)`.

 ! - Maybe we can use a set of rules or regex to convert code to LLVM IR. or a set of macros. these can indicate micro-commands to be executed by the compiler so we will be coding our compiler into that notation.